jethornton/flexgui/docs_flex/source/hal.rst

 ..
 NOTE:: Select Other to get the list and select Color.
 You can copy and paste the hex color value into the color picker.

-HAL Text LED Label
+HAL LED Text Label
 ------------------

 Similar to the HAL LED except it has a border and the on and off text can be set as well as other options.
+In Qt Designer it's recommended to set the Horizontal Alignment to `AlignHCenter`.

 .. csv-table:: **HAL Text LED**
    :width: 100%